ud4yy/finScrape/README.md

 The application maintains data synchronization through three scheduled scraping jobs for AED-INR and GBP-INR pairs:
 - Daily: Updates daily exchange rates at 00:05
 - Weekly: Aggregates and updates weekly data every Monday at 00:15
-- Monthly: Aggregates and updates monthly data on 1st of every month at 00:30
+- Monthly: Aggregates and updates monthly data on the 1st of every month at 00:30

-Each scheduled job includes retry mechanism with exponential backoff (3 attempts, starting with 5-second delay) to ensure reliable data collection.
-You can check the implementation details [click here](https://github.com/ud4yy/finScrape/blob/main/backend/src/main/java/com/vance/backend/config/ForexSchedulerConfig.java).
+Each scheduled job includes a retry mechanism with exponential backoff (3 attempts, starting with a 5-second delay) to ensure reliable data collection.
+You can check the implementation details [here](https://github.com/ud4yy/finScrape/blob/main/backend/src/main/java/com/vance/backend/config/ForexSchedulerConfig.java).

-[Rest of the sections remain the same...]

 ### 3. REST API Response
 The API returns comprehensive forex data including: